CamaraLab/CAJAL/docs/benchmarking.rst

 So the class-weighted accuracy of the classifier is about 25%.

-Use of the Graph Laplacian to identify features related to cell morphology
+Use of the graph Laplacian to identify features related to cell morphology
 --------------------------------------------------------------------------

 Suppose that we have a set of cells, :math:`G`, and a numerical feature